 The out office was a farm building, a cow house, piggery or barn.
 The land was very poor and sterile and people were always poverty-stricken.
-At this time most tenants were trying to eke out a living on 5acres or less and farmers needed at least 15.3 acres to survive.
+At this time most tenants were trying to eke out a living on 5 acres or less and a farmer needed at least 15.3 acres to survive.

 Poor Law Union Ireland

 In Ireland the Poor Relief Act of 1838 divided into districts or “unions” in which the local taxable inhabitants were to be financially responsible for all paupers in the area.
 In 1898 the Poor Law Union was adopted as the basic administrative division in place of the civil parish and barony.
 Further subdivision into 828 registration districts and 3,751 district electoral divisions followed.
 Townlands were not arranged according to these divisions with parish and barony retained as a means to make comparisons with records gathered before 1898.

 The main provisions of the 1838 Act were:

 - The extension of the existing Poor Law Commissioners’ powers to Ireland, with the appointment of Assistant Commissioners who were to implement the Act in Ireland.

 - The division of the country into Poor Law Unions based on Irish electoral divisions which were they made up from townlands.